yohei-tarutani/react-native-udemy-exercise/README.md

 - Install dependencies: `npm install`
 - Start the Metro bundler: `npm start`
 - Run the app on the iOS simulator (Prebuilt, Not Using Expo Go): `npm run ios`
-- Run the app on the Android simulator (Using Expo Go or Prebuilt APK): `npm run android`
 - Press "r" to reload if the app doesn't open.